 Keven Craft Rituals Works by Keven Erika Fortner, Joslyn Alana, Jovie Belisle & Olivia Shapely, Sarah Richards & Briana Krone.
 268 7th

 Lincoln Gallery Artists from OSLP Arts & Culture program & Tropical Contemporary exhibit “Fritos & Cats.”
 309 W. 4th

-Memento Ink Paintings by Kate Dolan.
+Memento Ink Paintings by Huali.
 525 Main, Spfd

 Mezza Luna Pizzeria Digital art show by Tom Gettys, through May 31.
 933 Pearl